FREVA-CLINT/freva/docs/source/FrevaCli.rst

-If you wanted to re-run the command of a certain past configuration you can use ``--return-command`` to get the command that was used:
+To re-run a command of a past configuration you can use the ``--return-command`` option to get the command that was used:

 .. code:: bash